brandur/qself/README.md

 Qself is a small tool to sync personal data from APIs down to local TOML files for easier portability and storage.

+See [qself-brandur](https://github.com/brandur/qself) for an example of how to run the program in CI and automatically commit the result to a Git repository.

 ## Services

 ### All